 The CDR menu contains several tools and reports.
 Those items which are exclusive to CDR are marked with a wrench icon.
-The other items without the wrench icon are available outside of CDR as well.
+The other items without the spanner icon are available outside of CDR as well.
+The list can be customised at the settings cog.

-The cleanup tasks of Client Data Review are listed below, organised by area.
+The clean-up tasks of Client Data Review are listed below, organised by area.
 (Not every QuickBooks company data file will have all these areas visible in CDR if particular functions have not been enabled.
-For example, if payroll has not been enabled in QuickBooks, there will be no Payroll area cleanup tasks in CDR.):
+For example, if payroll has not been enabled in QuickBooks, there will be no Payroll area clean up tasks in CDR.):